stge4code/BookLoader/README.md

 # BookLoader
 AutoIt Script for downloading books from http://www.rfbr.ru/

-Put in setting file  book ID and destination folder for images.
+1. Put book ID and destination folder for images in setting file.
+2. Run script.